Snorting Codeine (Insufflation) | Side Effects, Dangers, And Addiction

-Snorting codeine is one form of opioid use disorder, and can lead to severe health effects, including addiction and increased risk of overdose.
+Snorting codeine is a likely sign of opioid use disorder that can lead to severe health effects, including an increased risk of overdose.

 Additionally, if a person addicted to codeine has to choose between continued use and withdrawal symptoms, they may choose to continue codeine use.

 However, treatment options exist for both addiction and withdrawal.